microsoft/fluentui/apps/fabric-website/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 Note the `aria-hidden` attribute, which prevents screen readers from reading the icon.
 In cases where meaning is conveyed only through the icon, such as an icon-only navigation bar, use the [`aria-label` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-label_attribute) on the button for accessibility.

-### Fabric Icons tool
+### Fluent UI Icons tool

-The [Fabric Icons tool](https://aka.ms/uifabric-icons) lets you search and browse all of Fabric's icons.
-You can also use it to create and maintain subsets of the icon font to use in your web apps, which are drop-in replacements for the default Fabric Core and Fabric React icon sets.
-In addition, the Fabric Icons tool is updated with new icons several times a month, whereas the default Fabric set is updated only occasionally.
+The [Fluent UI Icons tool](https://aka.ms/uifabric-icons) lets you search and browse all of Fabric's icons.
+You can also use it to create and maintain subsets of the icon font to use in your web apps, which are drop-in replacements for the default Fabric Core and Fluent UI React icon sets.
+In addition, the Fluent UI Icons tool is updated with new icons several times a month, whereas the default Fluent UI set is updated only occasionally.
 You can see detailed docs for the tool at https://aka.ms/uifabric-icons?help.